playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 };
 ```

-We can then use the second argument inside of the `map` to gain access to the index of the looped item.
+We can then use the second argument inside the `map` to gain access to the index of the looped item.

 <iframe data-frame-title="React Rendering Lists - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-rendering-lists-20?template=node&embed=1&file=src%2Fmain.jsx"></iframe>